-The backup setting help you to backup the current setting of the Switch.
-Once you need to backup the setting, press the "Backup" button to save the setting.
+The backup tool allows you to backup the current setting of the Switch.
+Press the "Backup" button to save the setting.

-To restore a current setting file to the device, you must specify the backup file and press "Restore" button to proceed the setting of the recorded file.
+To restore saved settings from a file, you must specify the backup file and press "Restore" button.

+Figure 29.
 Backup Setting